ouzi-dev/prow-installer/README.md

   - [How is the Package deployed](#how-is-the-package-deployed)

 ## Overview

+Installs Prow and all components needed to support in on a GKE Kubernetes Cluster.

+## Why

 In order to get Prow up and running on a vanilla GKE Kubernetes cluster one has to install various components.
 This installer installs everything needed to get a self sustaining Prow installation in a vanilla GKE cluster.